Google Analytics Glossary

 How can goals in Google Analytics help your business grow?

 Events allow companies to track user actions like page views, clicks on specific links, downloads of PDFs, video plays, etc., which can help them better understand what type of content gets the most attention from visitors.
-With this information they can adjust their website’s content to engage their customers better and make sure it’s easily accessible.
+With this information they can adjust their website’s content to engage their customers better and make sure it is easily accessible.

 Goals, on the other hand, let businesses measure the success of specific actions taken by users.
 This includes tracking purchases or sign-ups and any type of user interaction that leads to a desired outcome for the business.
 With this data, businesses can not only improve their marketing campaigns but also identify areas of improvement to increase conversion rates and maximize returns from their investments.